rchakode/realopinsight/doc/sphinx/source/overview/features.rst

 Features of RealOpInsight
 =================================================
-RealOpinsight allow you to focus on business needs, instead of wasting time on false alerts.
-Its features include, without be limited to:
+The features of RealOpinsight include, without be limited to:

 Business Process Intelligence (BPI
   Being Business Service/Process Management-centric, RealOpInsight